 In most cases, the buyer will submit a copy of the report along with a list of requests.
 There might be a counter or two in the negotiation period, and then the buyer and seller will agree to the terms.

 In DC, for the standard inspection, there is no negotiation window.
 Instead, the buyer and seller alternate their own three-day windows in which each gets an opportunity to respond.
 So, once the initial request is made, the seller has three days in which to respond.
 From whichever day the seller responds, the buyer then has three days to respond.

 After the first back and forth, the other party always has the opportunity to either accept the terms of the last offer, counter the last offer, or deliver notice that the contract will be void if the other party does not accept their last offer.

 In summary, the purchaser only requests one date – the length of the initial contingency.
 The other timeframes are automatically built into the contract.

 There are two types of home inspections.
 One gives you only the right to void the contract.
-The other gives you the right to void, but also the right to negotiate.
+The other gives you the right to void but also the right to negotiate.
 In this scenario, the home inspection is the mechanism by which the buyer has the opportunity to decide if the price of the house they are paying is appropriate to the condition of the house.
 It is their opportunity to understand what potential future costs will be in maintaining the home.
 The home inspector will also show you how to maintain the home going forward.
-It is not an opportunity to renegotiate the contract, only to request that deficiencies be corrected or ask for a credit to do the repairs.
-The seller can go a long way towards making this a smoother process by presenting the house is in great showing condition and fostering a welcoming feeling in the home.
+It is not an opportunity to renegotiate the contract, only to request those deficiencies be corrected or ask for a credit to do the repairs.
+The seller can go a long way towards making this a smoother process by presenting that the house is in great showing condition and fostering a welcoming feeling in the home.
 At the end of the day, it is where the final deal is made to move forward.